Ramona-Saintandre/Monas-Grand-Circus/Unit 1 HTML/README.md

 **Building a Website**
 ____________________________

-This is the first of two projects for Grand Circus after hours Front-End Boot Camp start October 14th, 2019.
+This is the first of two projects for Grand Circus after hours Front-End Boot Camp that starts October 14th, 2019.

 We need to create two folders.
 A HTML and a CSS folder.